Homemade Cinnamon Applesauce

 • Lemon – For some freshness.

 I recommend using any of these apples for homemade sauce: Braeburn, Fuji, Gala, Granny Smith, Honey-crisp, Jonathan, or Pink Lady.
+Keep in mind that the type of apple will change the taste of homemade applesauce.
+We prefer using sweeter apples for our sauce but I encourage you to explore all the different varieties of apples during apple season.

-How to make Chunky Applesauce
+How to make Chunky Applesauce:

 Step 1